Marshall Scholarship: Evolution

+On 7 June 2023, British Prime Minister Rishi Sunak, from his office at 10 Downing Street, announced an expansion to the funding allotted for Marshall Scholarships, writing in a press release that "the number of Marshall scholarships will increase by 25%, to 50 places a year."
+Accordingly, 51 students were selected as 2024 Marshall Scholars, the largest cohort in the scholarship's 70-year history.
+However, only 36 students were selected the next year as 2025 Marshall Scholars.

 Objectives

 In a letter to the first class of Marshall Scholars, George Marshall echoed his own words in initially presenting his ideas for European recovery by saying, "A close accord between our two countries is essential to the good of mankind in this turbulent world of today, and that is not possible without an intimate understanding of each other.
 These scholarships point the way to the continuation and growth of the understanding which found its necessity in the terrible struggle of the war years."

 The published objectives of the Marshall Scholarships are outlined as follows: